Distribute Pulp with Pulp

 Removing from sprint through email list discussion: https://www.redhat.com/archives/pulp-dev/2018-March/msg00080.html

-#32 Updated by bmbouter almost 2 years ago
+#32 Updated by bmbouter about 2 years ago

 I think we're moving away from self-distribution and towards container distribution in registries we don't operate and also PyPI delivery.
 Does doing this effort still make sense?